How I became a scribe

-How I became a scribe was a long and winding road that had a bumpy start in high school...
+How I became a scribe was a long and winding road with a bumpy start in high school…

 It was the early eighties.
 At Year 11 at St Mary’s College, Bendigo, Victoria, our Shorthand/Typing teacher rapped students over the knuckles with a ruler if they looked at the typewriter keys instead of up at the blackboard.
 Nobody likes getting rapped over the knuckles.
 We all learned to touch-type.

 Learning to use the squiggly, phonetic language of Pitman’s Shorthand fascinated me in a way that learning French never had.
 I don’t think I told my friends at the time how much I loved shorthand because it wouldn’t have been cool but I really did love it, and so found it pretty easy to learn.

 Although I assumed I’d never need to use my typing or shorthand knowledge and after Year 11, hoped to never set eyes on a typewriter again, those shorthand/typing skills came in very handy later on.

 After a few years of working in different unskilled jobs (kitchen-hand, fruit-picker, waitress), I fell into a six-month shorthand-typist job with Broome Shire Council in the Kimberley, Western Australia who needed an extra admin person in their shire office and someone to scribe their council and committee meetings.
 Although I’d never worked as a scribe or typist before and had almost entirely forgotten everything I’d learned at school, I said I was confident I could brush up my skills and they gave me a chance.